How Do You Manage Your Money in College?

 • If you can’t pay off the full amount by the due date, you’ll be charged interest — usually over 20%.
 So if you leave a balance of $100, the next month you’ll owe $120 or more.

-• Credit card interest is generally more than twice as high as a typical car loan, three times as high as a house mortgage, and quadruple a federal student loan.
+• Credit card interest is generally more than double a typical car loan, three times as high as a house mortgage, and quadruple a federal student loan.

 • If you tend to make impulse buys and don’t pay off your balance each month, this could negatively impact your credit score later in life.